BEST PLACES TO VISIT IN TUSCANY IN 7-10 DAYS

 Things to do in Lucca

 You can walk the huge Renaissance walls that offer nice views and are a good place to rest.
 Seriously, I have never seen such big city walls.
-From there, you can make your way to the historical city center and visit other main attractions.
+From there, you can make your way to the historic city center and visit other main attractions.

-- Then there is the Piazza dell’Anfiteatro with its many cafes and restaurants
+- Then there is the Piazza dell’Anfiteatro with its many cafes and restaurants.

 - Climb to the top of the Guinigi Tower – it has centuries-old trees at the very top; climbing the 270 steps will cost you about 4€

-- Visit the St. Martin Cathedral (Chiese di San Michele) with its unique exterior
+- Visit the St. Martin Cathedral (Chiese di San Michele) with its unique exterior.

 - Visit the Basilica of San Frediano

 While it seems like there is much more to see in Lucca than in Pisa, Lucca is very walkable, and despite the number of attractions, you can see all these places in half a day.
-If you enjoy guided walking tours check out this affordable Lucca walking tour.
+If you enjoy guided walking tours, check out this affordable Lucca walking tour.